Job Search Tip of the Week #44 (2018)

 |Bewitch with an irresistible résumé.
 Cast a spell over hiring managers with this properly formatted résumé template, created just for web developers and software engineers!

-Not enough time for a complete costuming?
-Give your résumé a mini face lift by switch up the font – any of these six work like a charm.
+Not enough time for a complete makeover?
+Give your résumé a new face by switching up the font – any of these six work like a charm.
 Then quickly lance these words off your résumé as if they were the boils, and toss these ones into your cauldron instead!

 You don’t have to resort to embellishing your skill set or falsifying information on your résumé (or in an interview, for that matter) to make a great first impression.
 There are other ways you can stand out from the crowd, and besides – you need to show the real you to snag a job you’ll love.